Marathon Hall Student Conduct Process

 - You may appeal the Residence Hall Director's or the ARHD's decision(s) to the Director of Residence Life (Kristine McCaslin, the professional who supervises the Auxiliary Services, Room 190 South Hall) within in the appeal guidelines described later

-- All decisions of the Director of Residence Life are final and may not be appealed, with the exception of dismissal from Marathon Hall – this may be appealed to the Assistant Dean of Student Services.
+- All decisions of the Director of Residence Life are final and may not be appealed, with the exception of dismissal from Marathon Hall – this may be appealed to the Assistant Dean of Student Affairs.
 All other decisions are final and cannot be appealed

 - In some circumstances, the Residence Hall Director may refer cases to the Director of Residence Life.
 These circumstances include, but are not limited to, very serious policy violations, students with many policy violations already on file, or cases where dismissal from Marathon Hall is a possibility.
 With the exception of dismissal from Marathon Hall, all decisions by the Director or Residence Life are considered final.